Training Plan for Phone-Based Customer Service

 How can you create steps of service?

-You can use the PDCA method to create steps of service and verify they work as intended.
+I recommend using the PDCA method to create customer steps of service and verify they work as intended.

 PDCA is an acronym that stands for four steps: